 Adobe Illustrator 2024

-The Taliesin Preservation, once Frank Lloyd Wright’s estate, now houses several entities, like the Riverview Terrace Cafe, Gift Shop, Field School, and Tours Department.
-The brand identity was updated by designing a logo that unifies the various parts of the Taliesin Preservation and can be used as a whole or individually with its respective entity.
 The Riverview Terrace Cafe logo is inspired by Wright’s signature red square, the Field School logo mimics the building’s roofline, the Gift Shop logo pays homage to the spire that crowns the building, and the Tours logo features a brick-like pattern with a red square that mimics Wright’s signature on the limestone building.

-The collateral pieces reference the Driftless Area of southwest Wisconsin, a region untouched by glacial drift that boasts fertile soil, forested hills, deep river valleys, and spring-fed waterfalls, where the Taliesin Preservation is proudly located.
+The collateral pieces reference the Driftless Area of Wisconsin, a region untouched by glacial drift that boasts fertile soil, forested hills, deep river valleys, and spring-fed waterfalls, where the Taliesin Preservation is proudly located.

 *spec work